techbrett/OfficeDocs-SkypeForBusiness/Teams/migration-from-teams.md

 Microsoft supports customer choice, including the choice to migrate your data away from Teams.
 Teams now offer a 90-day free exit for customers who are leaving Teams and taking their data out to switch to a third-party.
 This allows for unlimited exports within that period.
 For small and medium-sized customers (up to 500 employees), continue.
 For large enterprise customers, refer to [Export content with the Microsoft Teams Export APIs](export-teams-content.md).

-## Essential requirements and access guidelines for the Teams data transfer tool
+## Essential requirements and access guidelines for the Teams data export tool

 Use the following steps to submit your request for a one-time free exit from Microsoft Teams:

-### Prerequisites to access Teams data export tool
+### Prerequisites to access the Teams data export tool

 1. To switch out of Microsoft Teams and access the tool, select [this link](https://aka.ms/AccessTeamsDataExportTool) to contact support.
 1. Choose your preferred method of contact: email or phone.
 Make sure to have the following information ready.